Aratramba/design-manual/README.md

     This is section 2
     ```

-    The h2's will be used to create in-page-links in the sidebar navigation.
+    The h2's will be used to create a table of contents in the sidebar navigation.

     Markdown is parsed using [marked](https://github.com/chjj/marked).
 HTML is allowed.